juansanguinoo/Ecommerce-Djackets/Ecommerce-frontend-main/README.md

 # Ecommerce Djackets App

-Frontend was made with VueJS
+The frontend was made with VueJS, HTML and CSS